Regional Institute of Education: Courses Offered

 (RIE, Bhubaneswar is declared as a nodal centre for Education as a discipline under Utkal University, Bhubaneswar).

 The other RIEs offered some of the courses from the above-mentioned list the MSc.Ed. in Mathematics, Chemistry and Physics are offered by RIE, Mysore.
 All these RIEs are affiliated to nearby university for running the courses for the requirement of certification of the graduates come out of different courses for eg. RIE Ajmer is affiliated to Maharshi Dayanand Saraswati University Ajmer.
 Each RIE has a managing committee where in the corresponding Vice-Chancellor of the university acts as Chairman.
 University monitors academic affairs of the Institutes in collaboration with RIE faculty.
 NCERT being the supreme authority of all regional institutes, controls administrative affairs of each of its unit located in aforesaid parts of the country.

-Controversies

-In the year 2020, RIE had initially released a notification announcing that it will conduct the Common Entrance Exam after the nationwide lockdown due to COVID-19 is over.
-As a result, a massive number of students had applied for various courses by paying Rs.1000 as examination fee.
-But later in the same year, RIE released another notification announcing that it will not be conducting the Common Entrance Exam due to COVID-19 and will give admission to students based on the marks secured by them in the qualifying examination.
-When the candidates who had applied earlier demanded refund of the examination fee, RIE blatantly refused and said that "the examination fee, once paid, cannot be refunded".

-Many candidates were disappointed as the examination fee was not refunded to them even though the exam itself was not conducted.
-The candidates also pointed out that other national level exams like JEE and NEET were conducted but RIE used COVID-19 as an excuse to not conduct the exam without refunding the examination fee.